x

 1. Involuntary manslaughter – This charge stems from the death of volunteer Firefighter Trevor Brown.

-2. Unlawful release of hazardous materials – Bentley is accused of releasing liquified petroleum gas (propane) in violation of Virginia Statewide Fire Prevention Code.
+2. Unlawful release of hazardous materials – Bentley is accused of releasing liquified petroleum gas (propane) in violation of the Virginia Statewide Fire Prevention Code.

 3. Unlawful failure to maintain required records – According to the investigation, Bentley allegedly failed to document the unauthorized discharge of propane, a critical safety violation under the Virginia Statewide Fire Prevention Code.

-4. Unlawful failure to control or mitigate hazardous discharge – Bentley also faces charges for not taking necessary steps to control or mitigate the propane leak, as required by law.
+4. Unlawful failure to control or mitigate hazardous discharge – Bentley also faces charges for not taking the necessary steps to control or mitigate the propane leak, as required by law.

 This explosion not only resulted in the loss of a firefighter but also posed significant dangers to the broader community, as 11 first responders were injured while responding to the emergency.